 - 1980.
 Active; focal plane 13 m (43 ft); quick-flashing red light.

-6 m (20 ft) concrete tower.
+6 m (20 ft) round concrete tower topped by a skeletal mast.
+The tower is white with a black band on the mast.
 Trabas has the photo by

 Douglas Cameron also seen above,